emads22/eminem-lyric-package/README.md

-# Eminem Lyric
+# eminem_lyric

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## Overview
-**Eminem Lyric** is a Python package designed for all Eminem stans out there.
+**eminem_lyric** is a Python package designed for all Eminem stans out there.
 I have been an Eminem stan since the early 2000s, so if you've been a fan of Eminem's music since "The Slim Shady LP" or if you've recently discovered his talent, this package is for you.
-With **Eminem Lyric**, you can easily access the lyrics of your favorite Eminem tracks, from his early hits to his latest releases.
+With **eminem_lyric**, you can easily access the lyrics of your favorite Eminem tracks, from his early hits to his latest releases.

 ## Features
 - **Easy to Use**: Retrieve lyrics with just a few lines of Python code.